fortran-lang/stdlib/CONTRIBUTING.md

 Please follow the
 [Fortran stdlib style guide](https://github.com/fortran-lang/stdlib/blob/master/STYLE_GUIDE.md) for any Fortran code that you contribute.
-This allows us to focus on substance rather than style.
+This allows the community to focus on substance rather than style.

 The style guide is a living document.
 You are welcome to propose changes to the style guide by